Naphthenic acid: Naphthenic acid corrosion

-Rare Earth Separation
+Rare earth separation

 Naphthenic acid was first discovered as a method for yttrium extraction from lanthanide elements by the Bureau of Mines in the USA in 1964.
 The application of naphthenic acid in rare earth separation was identified by the Changchun Institute of Applied Chemistry in 1974.
 Between 1974 and 1975, the Nanchang 603 Factory collaborated with the Changchun Institute and other units to successfully develop a third-generation extraction process for yttrium oxide.
 This process, which utilized naphthenic acid for one-step extraction of high-purity yttrium oxide, was put into operation in 1976.

 Naphthenic acid has been successfully used in industrial rare earth separation due to its advantages of low cost and abundant availability.
 In solvent extraction, the H^{+} released from naphthenic acid decrease the aqueous acidity, thereby limiting the positive extraction reaction and leading to an unsatisfied extraction efficient.
 To address this issue, alkaline substances (bases) are used to saponify naphthenic acid before extraction.
 This step helps avoid the generation of H^{+}, effectively controlling the equilibrium acidity and improving extraction efficiency.
 However, this process produces a significant amount of ammonium nitrogen wastewater, which necessitates additional wastewater treatment after extraction.
 Currently, research is ongoing to minimize the use of bases and maximize separation efficiency, including adding additives and/or ionic liquids.